 A Nordic seafood salad, followed by a something from the ice cream trolley, perhaps?
 Or for something even more low-key, the Waves Grill is perfect for popping into after working up an appetite in the pool.
 With an open galley meaning you can watch the chefs as they work, there are no worries about the food being anything offer than prepared to perfection.

 Barbequed meats, succulent seafood and salads are the order of the day and why not treat yourself to a hand-dipped, made-to-order milkshake for afters?

-One of the Seabourn fleet’s massive selling points is the quality outdoor space that the ships offer.
-From cocktail parties under the stars poolside, before retiring to The Club when the sea breeze makes the hairs on your arms stand up to Seabourn Square, where you can grab a coffee mid-morning before organising shore excursions with the wandering concierge; Seabourn has plenty of opportunities for you to spend time outside.
+One of Seabourn‘s massive selling points is the quality outdoor space that the ships offer.
+From cocktail parties under the stars by the poolside, before retiring to The Club when the sea breeze makes the hairs on your arms stand up to Seabourn Square, where you can grab a coffee mid-morning before organising shore excursions with the wandering concierge; Seabournxxacefw has plenty of opportunities for you to spend time outside.